pspdada/CS61A-Solution/README.md

 # CS61A-Summer2024

-My solutions to the labs, homework, and projects auditing the CS61a.
+My solutions to the labs, homework, and projects of the CS61a.

 ## Relevent resources